 Sports injuries can vary in severity, more often than not it is best to get them checked as soon as possible to ensure the recovery period is as quick as possible so you can get back to your sport.

-If you’ve injured yourself, you may have immediate pain, tenderness, swelling, bruising and restrict movement or stiffness in the affected area.
-Sometime, symptoms may only be noticeable several hours after exercising or playing sports.
+If you’ve injured yourself, you may have immediate pain, tenderness, swelling, bruising and restricted movement or stiffness in the affected area.
+Sometimes, symptoms may only be noticeable several hours after exercising or playing sports.
 This can often happen if the injury occurred during a competition as adrenaline can mask the pain.

-Stop exercising if you feel pain, regardless of whether your injury happened suddenly or you’ve ha the pain for a while.
-Continuing to exercise while injure may cause further damage and slow your recovery.
+If you feel pain stop exercising.
+Regardless of whether your injury happened suddenly or you’ve had the pain for a while.
+If you continue to exercise while injured may cause further damage as well as slow your recovery.

-If you have a severe injury, such as a broken bone, dislocation or serve head injury, go straight to your nearest accident and emergence (A&E) department as soon as possible.
+If you have a severe injury, such as a broken bone, dislocation or serve head injury, go straight to your nearest accident and emergency (A&E) department as soon as possible.